France stocks lower at close of trade; CAC 40 down 0.28% By Investing.com - Up News Info

 Investing.com – France stocks were lower after the close on Tuesday, as losses in the , and sectors led shares lower.

-Falling stocks outnumbered advancing ones on the Paris Stock Exchange by 367 to 232 and 98 ended unchanged.
+Rising stocks outnumbered declining ones on the Paris Stock Exchange by 319 to 271 and 93 ended unchanged.

 The , which measures the implied volatility of CAC 40 options, was unchanged 0% to 18.96 a new 6-months high.